 Build a treehouse

 A treehouse can help to fuel your kids’ sense of adventure by serving as a private hideout.
 It could also be a chance for you to test out your craftmanship skills.
-Building a treehouse requires having a suitable tree and in some cases planning permission – if you aren’t able to build a treehouse, you may be able to still create another den such as a playhouse or a tent.
+Building a treehouse requires having a suitable tree and in some cases planning permission – if you aren’t able to build a treehouse, you may be able to still create another den such as a playhouse set.

 Set up a chalk wall